 Trekking is never easy and really takes a beating on some, both physically and mentally.
 Pace yourself to avoid any unnecessary anxiety about not being able to make it or getting ill.
-Stop a few times to breathe in the fresh air and enjoy the stunning scenery around you.
+Stop a few times to breath in the fresh air and enjoy the stunning scenery around you.
 As well, when trekking Mount Kilimanjaro with a group you will find that it is much easier to enjoy yourself, especially in the evening when you stop to rest and sleep.
-At Ashford Tours, we offer a variety of guided treks up Mount Kilimanjaro and doing the trek with a group of other fun-loving adventurists will truly add to the experience
+At Ashford Tours, we offer a variety of guided treks up Mount Kilimanjaro and doing the trek with a group of other fun loving adventurists will truly add to the experience

 The Top 5 Kilimanjaro Equipment You Better Pack

 The poncho and the gaiters always result in a lively discussion at our Ashford Tours office.
 It causes us quite some energy to convince climbers that a poncho is a very useful item to have.
 Trust us if you want to leave something at home, because your backpack has no more space – leave that 5th pair of hiking socks behind.
 The weather on the mountain is unpredictable.
 A poncho is a light item to pack with big effect.

 We are blessed in Tanzania as our days and nights are equally 12 hours long.
 But this also means it gets pitch dark between 6-7pm no matter what time of the year.
 A head torch for the evenings is important, but it’s main purpose is on your last ascending day to Uhuru Peak.
 To experience the sun rise at the summit, we have to leave the campsite at midnight.
 For the next 5 hours we hike by the light of our head torches.
 That’s why a pack of spare batteries shouldn’t be missing in your luggage either.